 Collective action that emerges from such contexts will need to be driven by objectives tied to catchment-level outcomes, as this is the scale at which water-related risks and sustainability opportunities manifest.
-Such action can at times include cooperation with a group of companies across operations and supply chains to reduce the overall water demand or wastewater discharge.
-At times, a business may seek engagements at the regional, national, or global level to create an enabling context for successful local catchment initiatives.
+Such action may include cooperation with a group of companies across operations and supply chains to reduce the overall water demand or wastewater discharge.
+At times, a business may seek engagements at the regional, national, or global level to create an enabling context for successful catchment-level initiatives.

-3.3.
-Potential Benefits
+3.3 Potential Benefits

-Collective action has become a core component of the water stewardship efforts of a growing number of companies.
-The willingness to enter into joint relationships with external parties reflects the reality that many water-related risks or water stewardship opportunities depend on the support of other parties.
-In many cases, collective action will be the only way to genuinely overcome shared risks or to access stewardship opportunities associated with complex institutional landscapes and social, environmental, and economic consequences.
+Collective action has become a core component of the water stewardship practices of a growing number of companies.
+The willingness to enter into joint relationships with external parties reflects a reality: that addressing many water-related risks or capturing water stewardship opportunities depends on the support of other parties.
+In many cases, collective action will be the only way to genuinely overcome complex water challenges with interrelated social, environmental, and economic dimensions.

 The case for collective action, however, runs substantially deeper than mere dependence on other parties.
-As listed in the text box below, effective collective action provides an array of substantial benefits to businesses as well as other parties to the engagement.
+As listed in the box at right, effective collective action provides an array of substantial benefits to businesses, as well as to other parties to the engagement.